Closes: Sunday, May 24, 2020

 - Lean Six Sigma Green Belt or higher certification preferred; experience in the oversight of Kaizen and other project deliverables desirable.

 The CTP Project Coordinator will be the point person for the Industry Services Department, college, and industry on specific projects.
 The incumbent will coordinate activities with the Director of Industry Services related to the project(s) implementation of training activities, oversight of budget expenditures, and other duties related to the project(s) as needed.
+This position is expected to be funded for three years and continuation is subject to funding.

 - Become knowledgeable of the NCCCS Customized Training Program guidelines and processes; perform all work related to projects according to those guidelines.